mrichelmy/PALO_ITest/README.md

  - '/products/city' - POST : Get a list of products selected by a list of cities ;
  - '/products' - POST : Add a new product ;
  - '/products/:ref' - PUT : Update an existing product ;
- - '/products/:ref' - DELETE : Delete an existinf product.
+ - '/products/:ref' - DELETE : Delete an existing product.

+## Test
+**Techno** : Mocha framework

+I seperate front and back tests in two files, and we can run `npm test` from back folder to launch all tests.
+Only one back test has been implemented, my front test have a JQuery/Mocha compatibility error.